Marciner-dev/Power_BI_Customer_sales_and_Payments/README.md

 This dashboard helps visualize and track:

-Sales performance over time (USD & units)
+-> Sales analysis over time (USD & units)

-Cumulative sales by customer, region, and business unit
+-> Cumulative sales by customer, region, and business unit

-Sales vs. target comparison (% achievement)
+-> Sales vs. target performance (% achievement)

-Year-over-year (YoY) sales growth analysis
+-> Year-over-year sales growth analysis

-Payment status breakdown with overdue and on-time customer insights
+-> Payment status overview with customer insights and recommendations

 The goal is to provide business users and analysts with a clear, interactive view of sales and payment performance aligned with the fiscal year (FY25).

 **- Data Model**

-The solution follows a Star Schema structure for efficient querying and reporting.

-Type	Table Name	Description
-Fact	Sales	Transactional sales data (amount, quantity, date, customer, etc.)
-Dimension	Country-Hub-Region	Regional and geographical hierarchy Dimension	Targets_FY25	Sales targets per customer and region Dimension	Payment_Status	Payment categories and due dates Dimension	Calendar	Fiscal calendar used for time intelligence (DAX)
+Star Schema
+fact table: Sales
+dimension tables: Country-Hub-Region, Targets FY25, Payment Status, Calendar

 **- Tools & Technologies**